doxa-xa/CRM_json_api/readme.md

 I recomend installing Postman (or similar software) in order to test and monitor the API logic.

 Actions:
-1.You can use it to add, update and delete customers from a database.
+1. You can use it to add, update and delete customers from a database.
-2.You can use it to add, update and delete products from a database.
+2. You can use it to add, update and delete products from a database.
-3.You can assign and unassign products to customers using customerid foreign key in the products table
+3. You can assign and unassign products to customers using customerid foreign key in the products table
+4. You can collect feedback from customers for brand and product questions
+5. You can submit and respond to customer requests

 Database type - SQLite
 Responses are in JSON format

 Tables:
 - Customer
+- CustomerRequest
 - Product
+- Feedback
+- ProductFeedback

 Endpoints: